DEVITY-IOT/devity-iot.github.io/website/docs/Device Onboarding/execution.md

 With the subscriber setup you can start the MQTT client publisher:
 ```
-cd ../mqtt-client
-./demo-client config.ini --simulator
+./mqtt-client/mqtt-client mqtt-client/mqtt.ini --simulator
 ```
 You can supply a string as a command line argument to the MQTT client to change the message it sends.

 The output should look similar to this:
 ```
 Connecting
+waiting for connection
+Subscribing to topic ... for client ... using QoS ...
+Subscribe succeeded
 Starting transmission
-Waiting for up to 1 seconds for publication of {temperature:...}
+Send {temperature:..., timestamp:...} on topic ... for client with ClientID: ...
+Message with token value ... delivery confirmed
-on topic demo_messages for client with ClientID: ...
+Send {temperature:..., timestamp:...} on topic ... for client with ClientID: ...
-Message with delivery token 0 delivered
+Message with token value ... delivery confirmed
-Waiting for up to 1 seconds for publication of {temperature:...}
-on topic demo_messages for client with ClientID: ...
+Send {temperature:..., timestamp:...} on topic ... for client with ClientID: ...
-Message with delivery token 1 delivered
+Message with token value ... delivery confirmed
 ...
 ```